Guidance documents

 Water fountains and other publicly accessible supplies

-Where private supply is offered for human consumption to the general public/tourists as part of a heritage attraction (for example ancient springs and grottos), regulation 9 applies.
-Where it is not intended for human consumption, warning signage must be clearly displayed to deter this by the responsible person.
+Where private supply is offered for human consumption to the general public/tourists, including those that are part of a heritage attraction (for example ancient springs and grottos), regulation 9 applies.

 Spas and Pools